jftuga/aws_cloudformation_lambda_invoke_by_sns/README.md

 ## Execution

-[lambda-deployment.py](lambda-deployment.py) is the main entry point and allows you to create, destroy, and validate a stack as well as upload a lambda layer to S3.
+[lambda-deployment.py](lambda-deployment.py) is the main entry point and allows you to create, destroy, and validate a stack.

+It can also upload zipped versions of the lambda function and lambda layer to S3.

 ```
 usage: lambda-deployment.py [-h] {c,d,v,u}